LuisSalvadorHeysen/RunSamples/README.md

 ]
 ```

 You can use the Python script `makesamples.py` to save the json file with the expected format.
 Note that to use this script you will need some additional requirements.
+This script will take as an argument the name (without extension) of the .cpp file that you want to download test cases for.

 ## Integration with Vim